fenago/ansible-course/md/Lab_8.md

 tag.

-A few notes about tags---first of all, each task can have more than one tag, so we see them specified in a YAML list format.
-If you use the [\--tags] switch, a task will run if any of it\'s tags match the tag that was specified on the command line.
-Secondly, tags can be reused, so we could have five tasks that are all tagged [install], and all five tasks would be performed or skipped if you requested them to do so via [\--tags] or [\--skip-tags], respectively.

 You can also specify more than one tag on the command line, running all the tasks that match any of the specified tags.
 Although the logic behind tags is relatively simple, it can take a little while to get used